 There are many books available covering all aspects of the self build process, including sourcing materials, what materials to use, different types, levels of quality etc….

-One book in particular that we like is Build Your Own Home by Andy Patmore:
+One book in particular that we like is called Build Your Own Home by Andy Patmore:

 What Will I Need?